 While play therapy is useful for treating those who experience trauma, it's also an efficient way to treat the significant number of children with behavioral disorders.

-Play therapy and children with ADHD
+Play Therapy and Children with ADHD

 Counselors treating children with concentration problems face a tough task.
 Often, talk therapy is unsuccessful because children might find it confusing and not understand the point.
 In order to reach these children, counselors often use play therapy.

 The National Institute of Mental Health estimates that children with ADHD represent nearly 5% of the entire U.S. population.
-In fact, ADHD is the most frequently diagnosed childhood behavioral disorder. (see ADHD).
+In fact, ADHD is the most frequently diagnosed childhood behavioral disorder.

 In “Strength-based Mental Health Counseling for Children with ADHD: An Integrative Model of Adventure-based Counseling and Adlerian Play Therapy,” published in The Journal of Mental Health Counseling, the authors analyze the efficacy of using play therapy to treat children with behavioral disorders.